 LONG TERM INCENTIVE PROGRAMS

-A total of 1,347,384 warrants and employee stock options have been issued to employees of the company.
-This represents a total potential dilution of 5.1%.
-The outstanding options and warrants are described below.
+A total of 988,671 warrants, employee stock options and share savings program have been issued to employees and management of the company.
+This represents a total potential dilution of 3.7%.
+The different programs are described below.